 The provision of IT services and access to them is made within the context of the University's IT policy.
 The university has installed the IT network infrastructure, and also manages central servers, and provides training courses.
 Users have benefitted from substantial college enhancements.
 All students are given email accounts with the University network (Herald).
-Information is circulated to students in a number of ways: key general academic information and learning materials are posted on the Mathematical Institute website, students are sent information by e-mail and in hard-copy when appropriate.
+Information is circulated to students in a number of ways: key general academic information and learning materials are posted on the Mathematical Institute web-site, students are sent information by e-mail and in hard-copy when appropriate.
 The Department provides all computing facilities necessary for the practical work of the courses.
-By taking advantage of site licences, students may run most relevant packages on their own PCs in college, or access them via the network on college machines.
+By taking advantage of site licences, students may run most relevant packages on their own PCs in college.
+Most students have their own PCs but the department has some provision for those who do not.